tel: +48 888 99 98 98

 36.96 ZŁ

-Call us tel: +48 22 499 98 98 or contact us via form on the contact page.
-You can check the lifting capacity and the appearance of neodymium magnets in our magnetic mass calculator force calculator
+Call us tel: +48 22 499 98 98 or contact us via form on our website.
+You can check the strength and the shape of neodymium magnets in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.